abrarsheikhsony/SFDC-custom-apex-rest-webservice/README.md

 <li>Invoking a custom Apex REST Web service method always uses system context.</li>
 <li>Consequently, the current user's credentials are not used, and any user who has access to these methods can use their full power, regardless of permissions, field-level security, or sharing rules.</li>
 <li>Apex class methods that are exposed through the Apex REST API don't enforce object permissions and field-level security by default.</li>
 <li>Also, sharing rules (record-level access) are enforced only when declaring a class with the with sharing keyword.
 This requirement applies to all Apex classes, including to classes that are exposed through Apex REST API.
-To enforce sharing rules for Apex REST API methods, declare the class that contains these methods with the with sharing keyword.</li>
+To enforce sharing rules for Apex REST API methods, declare the class that contains these methods with the <b>"with sharing"</b> keyword.</li>
 <li>A single Apex class annotated with @RestResource can't have multiple methods annotated with the same HTTP request method.
 For example, the same class can't have two methods annotated with @HttpGet.</li>
 <li>Methods annotated with @HttpGet or @HttpDelete should have no parameters.
 This is because GET and DELETE requests have no request body, so there's nothing to deserialize.</li>
 <li>The base endpoint should always be: <b>https://yoursalesforceinstance.salesforce.com/services/apexrest/</b></li>